jodavid444/My-Portfolio-Website/README.md

 Frameworks (none)

-Technologies used (git & Github, Linters)
+Technologies used (git & Github, Linters, Eslint)

 Have access to this astounding project by : heading over to